bvds/andes/docs/guides/secure_file_api/README.md

     })

-Next to display all of the photos in the collection we will use Ext.space.files.Collection.keys:
+Next, to display all of the photos in the collection, we use Ext.space.files.Collection.keys:

 	photos.keys().then(function(fileNames){
         log("image count: " + fileNames.length);